batoolsalehi/TVT_beam_selection/README.md

 ## Train and Test:
 Please use the command below to run the framework.
-For example for testing, set the argument train_or_test as "test" and use the pre-trained models. python main.py  --id_gpu "gpu id to use" --data_folder "local path to dataset" --input coord img lidar --test_data_folder "local path to dataset" --model_folder ""local path to model folders"" --image_feature_to_use custom --train_or_test test
+As an example, for testing on all three modalities, set the argument train_or_test as "test" and use the pre-trained models.

+python main.py  --id_gpu "gpu id to use" --data_folder "local path to dataset" --input coord img lidar --test_data_folder "local path to dataset" --model_folder "local path to model folders" --image_feature_to_use custom --train_or_test test